 Harnett County, North Carolina is a cultural crossroads.
-The county straddles Eastern NC and the Piedmont, acting as bridge between rural North Carolina and the more urban landscape of the Triangle.
+The county straddles Eastern North Carolina and the Piedmont, acting as bridge between rural North Carolina and the more urban landscape of the Triangle.
 What else makes Harnett County special?
 What are the cultures, arts, and historical foundations of Harnett that make the county a unique landscape?
 Who are the musicians, and singers?
 Who are the painters and potters?
-The leaders of Harnett County citizens wanted to know.
-They knew NC Folk specialized in fieldwork and could answer these questions.

 Harnett has a great central location, and boasts manufacturing and thriving small towns and communities.
 But what is all of that built upon?
-NC Folk worked with the North Carolina Arts Council and Harnett County leaders to document the one-of-a-kind artists, musicians, and tradition bearers that make the cultural landscape so special.
-Harnett County wanted to know about these folks, and they wanted to hear the stories.
-They wanted to hear the stories of the former workers in America’s last operating denim manufacturing plant.
-They wanted to know about the unique foodways that help define their culture.
-They wanted to know about their expert furniture makers and craftsmen?
-They wanted to know about Link Wray, one of the most influential guitarists of all time.
-And we were determined to find answers!
+The North Carolina Folklife Institute worked with the North Carolina Arts Council and Harnett County communities to document the artists, musicians, and tradition bearers that make the cultural landscape so special.

 In 2016, the North Carolina Arts Council hired the North Carolina Folklife Institute to conduct a folklife survey for Harnett County, North Carolina.
 Their research was thorough and uncovered an often unseen network of artisans from across the county.
 NC Folk exceeded our expectations with well-curated content, solid community leads, and a greater understanding of the state of traditional and folk arts in Harnett County.
 A folklife survey is a strong foundation on which to build a community’s arts infrastructure, and I heartily recommend NC Folk as a trusted partner to help discover the traditional arts of your county.”